 With employees reporting to and informing multiple managers about issues, the decision-making process can become slower.
 This can be avoided if there are clear guidelines that establish what level of decision-making authority each person has.
 For instance, the employee can make the decisions for low-level issues, while the project manager is the final authority for issues that impact customer deadlines.

 Having two managers who are giving feedback and reviews can create friction and conflict.
 Who should the employee listen to?
 Which tasks should be prioritized?
 Which project is more important?
 Having conflicting priorities and power dynamics can derail a project.
 Additionally, any resulting power struggles between two leaders can create a tense working environment.
-This can have a negative impact on productivity and output.
+This can hurt productivity and output.

 Open and frequent communication is the key to preventing such clashes.
 The project manager and department lead have to communicate and understand how tasks will be prioritized.
 They can set clear objectives that will make it easier for employees to perform without fear or conflict.